 The "Notice Period" is defined as that period not less than 45 days nor more than 75 days prior to the one-year anniversary of the date on which Fortinet mailed its proxy materials or the Notice (whichever is earlier) to stockholders in connection with the preceding year's annual meeting of stockholders.
-As a result, the Notice Period for the 2021 Annual Meeting will start on February 15, 2021 and end on March 17, 2021.
+As a result, assuming a Notice mailing date of May 4, 2021, the Notice Period for the 2022 Annual Meeting will start on February 18, 2022 and end on March 20, 2022.